iciamyplant/facial_recognition/README.md

 #### 1. Haar feature selection is used to detect the features of a face

+All human faces share some similarities : eye region is darker than the bridge of the nose, the cheeks are brighter than the eye region.
+A simple way to find out which region is lighter or darker is to sum up the pixel values of both regions and comparing them.
+The sum of pixel values in the darker region will be smaller than the sum of pixels in the lighter region.
+Plus il y a une différence, plus y a du constraste entre les deux régions.
+C'est sur ce principe que Alfred Haar created features detector.

+Une Haar feature prend une partie rectangulaire d'une image et divise ce rectangle en plusieurs parties.
+4 basic types of Haar-like features :

-Many common features on a human face like: two eyes, two eyebrowns, one mouth, one nose ==> we have to detect thoses features.
-Alfred Haar created features detector, and these detectors will look for specific places where they can fit, checking different sections of the image and look for patterns where each individual Haar feature detector can fit in to.
+Alfred Haar created features detector, and these detectors will look for specific places where they can fit.

 Haar features are rectangular regions masked over an image.
 Within each rectangle, the summation of pixels is calculated and then the difference between the black and white regions is calculated.
 For exemple, eyes region is darker than cheeks.
 Then, renvoit une valeur totale qui doit être supérieure à un seuil pour considérer qu'il y a bien un visage.

 <p align="center">
 <img width="450" src="https://github.com/iciamyplant/facial_recognition/assets/57531966/594b9497-ff00-403a-ad79-86e54dd49637">